ChawkiMbarki/Budget-App/README.md

 - **User Authentication:** Users can register and log in securely.
 - **Category Management:** Users can add, view, and manage categories.
-- **Transaction Tracking:** Users can add transactions associated with categories.
+- **Transaction Tracking:** Users can add spendings associated with categories.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>